bkleinen/bkleinen.github.io/hugo/content/classes/ws2021/info2/labs/lab-07.md

 title: 'Info2: Exercise 07: Recursive Triangles'
 author: kleinen
 layout: lab
-draft: true
 ---

 ![Machine](../images/SierpinskiTriangle.png "Sierpinski Triangle")

 ## Pre-Lab

 ***P1.*** What exactly is an equilateral triangle?
-Can you write a class that draws a triangle?
+Draft a class that draws a triangle.
 What data do you need to know in order to put a triangle at a particular position on the screen?

 ***P2.*** What is the mathematical formula for finding the midpoint of a line segment that connects two Points?